aafthxb/LabRecord/README.md

 | **Second Comment** | `// Sort an array using Bubble Sort.` | Program Description |

 > [!IMPORTANT]
 > Always keep these two comment lines at the top of every source file.
+The built-in editor will offer to insert them for you if they're missing.

 ---